Welcome to Canterbury Christ Church University and thank you for choosing to live in our accommodation for the next year.

 Follow the guidelines set out in your accommodation.
 Fire Evacuation Procedure notices are placed strategically throughout our accommodation, and you are asked to familiarise yourself with the procedure at the earliest opportunity.

 Tampering with fire alarms or covering detection devices is a serious offence as they are essential in detecting a fire at an early stage.
-University disciplinary procedures may be enacted for anyone found tampering with any fire safety system.
+University disciplinary procedures will be enacted for anyone found tampering with any fire safety system.

 Fire alarms are tested on a regular basis and weekly testing in houses/flats takes place in accordance with University policy.
 If the alarm sounds for more than 30 seconds at the time of usual test you should treat it as a real emergency and immediately evacuate the building.